 Help to get online

-There's lots of support available to help you get online - from local one-to-one sessions about using a tablet or computer, to training courses where you can gain a qualification.
+There's lots of support available to help you get online - from digital sessions in our libraries to training courses where you can gain a qualification.

 Free computers and wi-fi in libraries